mooksz/minimalistic-react-vite-template/README.md

 > ⚠️ Manual commits via an IDE UI are blocked by commitlint if it doesn't follow the Conventional Commits standard.

+### 📦 Included Libraries

+This template includes a few essential libraries to help you build robust and scalable applications:

+- @tanstack/react-query – Powerful asynchronous state management and data fetching for React.
+- clsx – A tiny utility for conditionally joining classNames.
+- zod – Type-safe schema validation with great TypeScript support.

+These are ready to use out of the box and commonly used in modern React projects.

 ---

 ## 🗂️ Project Structure